 How Do Out-Of-Pocket Maximums Work?

-You share the cost of your care with your health insurance company when you pay your deductible, coinsurance and copays.
+You share the cost of your care with Blue Cross Blue Shield of Michigan when you pay your deductible, coinsurance and copays.
 But did you know there’s a limit to how much you pay?
 It’s called an out-of-pocket max, or maximum.

 It’s the most you’ll have to pay during a policy period, usually a year, for health care services.

-What you pay toward your plan’s deductible, coinsurance and copays are all applied to your out-of-pocket max.
+The out-of-pocket costs you pay toward your health plan’s deductible, coinsurance and copays are all applied to your out-of-pocket max.

 Once you reach your out-of-pocket max, your plan pays 100% of the allowed amount for covered services.